 She Wrote the Book (1946)

 later yearsJumping ship from radio to television, Davis started her own production company, which produced Davis's NBC comedy I Married Joan from 1952 through 1955.
 Somewhat surprising is that she hired ex-husband Si Wills to write for the series.
 Davis also cast her daughter Beverly Wills in the role of Joan's younger sister.
 After I Married Joan left the air in 1955, the wealthy Davis more or less retired.
-She shot a few pilots for proposed TV programs, but none were successful in finding a network.
+She shot a few pilots for proposed TV programs, but these were not successful in finding a network.
 On May 22, 1961, Davis suffered a heart attack and died in Palm Springs at the age of 53.
 Her daughter and ex-husband made headlines after her death, wrangling over the million-dollar estate of Joan Davis, which was eventually settled in favor of her daughter.
-Tragically, on October 24, 1963, Davis's daughter Beverly Wills fell asleep smoking a cigarette; her Palm Springs home caught fire, killing her, her two sons, and Davis's mother.
+Tragically, on October 24, 1963, Davis's daughter Beverly Wills fell asleep while smoking a cigarette; her Palm Springs home caught fire, killing her, her two sons, and Davis's mother.

 joan davis films available from movies unlimited